How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Instead, think in planning bands.

-If your HVAC system is nearing the upper end of its typical lifespan, that’s not a warning siren.
-It’s a signal to prepare gradually.
-The same applies to roofs, water heaters, and exterior systems.
+For example, if your HVAC system is nearing the upper end of its typical lifespan, that does not have to be a warning siren.
+It can simply be a signal to prepare gradually.
+The same idea applies to roofs, water heaters, exterior finishes, and other major systems.

 AHA Pro Tip: When a system enters its planning band, request estimates even if you’re not ready to replace it.
-Pricing clarity removes anxiety and prevents rushed decisions later.
+Pricing clarity removes anxiety and helps prevent rushed decisions later.

-Forecasting isn’t about certainty.
+Forecasting is not about certainty.
 It’s about narrowing the range of surprise.

 Why Major Repairs Often Arrive in Waves